986876245/Weighted-Riesz-Particles/README.md

 # R code for PMH tutorial

-This R code implements the Kalman filter (KF), particle filter (PF) and particle Metropolis-Hastings (PMH) algorithm for two different dynamical models: a linear Gaussian state-space (LGSS) model and a stochastic volatility (SV) model.
-Note that the Kalman filter can only be employed for the first of these two models.
+This R code implements the Weighted Riesz Particles and particle Metropolis-Hastings (PMH) algorithm for two different dynamical models: a linear Gaussian state-space (LGSS) model with synthetic data and a non-linear stochastic volatility (SV) model with real-world data.
 The details of the code is described in the tutorial paper available at:

 Requirements
 --------------